Dandelion Tea – History, Benefits, Recipes, and More!

 This simple dandelion tea recipe combines fresh dandelion flowers with lime juice for a refreshing and healthy herbal drink.
 (Reference- Iced Lime Dandelion Tea Recipe, Wellness Mama, Retrieved on 28 December 2020)

 - Half a cup of dried red raspberry leaf

 - Juice from 4 limes

-- Place the dandelion flowers in a colander.
+- rs in a colander.
 Use only the petals of the flower and discard the green parts of the same!